-Timeframe: Adopt Municipal Code amendments by June 2026 Responsible Party: Community Planning and Building Department
+Quantified Objective:# TBDTimeframe:Adopt Municipal Code amendments by June2026 Responsible Party:Community Planning and Building DepartmentFunding Source:General Fund

 Carmel Municipal Code Chapter 17.38, Off-Street Parking Requirements, Table A: Minimum Parking Requirements provides parking factors for land uses by zoning district.
-In the Central Commercial (CC), Service Commercial (SC), Residential and Limited Commercial (RC) and Multi-Family Residential (R-4) districts, the parking requirement for affordable housing is 1⁄2 space per unit.
-For senior housing, it is 1⁄3 space per unit plus 1 guest space for every 4 units.
-Other permanent residential uses are required to provide 1 parking space per unit in the SC District, and 1.5 spaces in the RC and R4 Districts.
+In the Central Commercial (CC), Service Commercial (SC), Residential and Limited Commercial (RC) and Multi-Family Residential (R-4) districts, the parking requirement for affordable housing is /2 space per unit.
+For senior housing, it is /3 space per unit plus 1 guest space for every 4 units.
+Other permanent residential uses are required to provide 1 parking space per unit in the SC District, and affordable housing developments.
+Additionally, the City will waive the parking in-lieu fees foraffordable units, clarify the program requirements in the Central Commercial (CC) zoning district, and reduce parking requirements in the Multi-Family Residential (R-4), Residential & Limited-Commercial (RC), and Service Commercial (SC) zoning districts-clarify that affordable units are exempt from parking in-lieu fees.

+1.5 spaces in the RC and R4 Districts.
 No parking is required in the CC District.

-The City recognizes that parking requirements increase the cost of residential development and take up valuable space that can be used for housing, and has maintained a low parking ratio for residential uses.
-The City will continue to offer reduced parking requirements for affordable housing developments.
-Additionally, the City will clarify that affordable units are exempt from parking in-lieu fees.
+Parking The City recognizes that parking requirements increase costs to the cost of residential development and take up valuable space that can be used for housing, and has maintained a low parking ratio for residential uses.
+The City will continue to offer reduced parking requirements for